 Whale watching is one of the most popular tourist activities in Alaska.
 Many places are suitable to spot a hale in Alaska where you can watch a wide range of whale’s species.
 Humpbacks, killer whales and beluga whales are the most common.
 And if you are lucky maybe you can watch the whales from the shore.

 Vancouver Island is another great place for whale watching in America.
 Most common here are Killer of Orca Whales and sperm whales, but you can also spot other kinds of wildlife such as Grizzly bears, seals, sea lions and Bald Eagles.
 Definitely a great place for all nature lovers.

 Swim with dolphins and Whale watching in Asia

 Swim with dolphins and whale watching in Similan Islands, Thailand

-Swim with dolphins and whale watching in Maldives
+Swim with dolphins and whale watching in the Maldives

 Is it enough 25 species of whales?
-In the Southern Atolls these animals use to form groups of up to 500 whales.
+In the Southern Atolls, these animals use to form groups of up to 500 whales.
 Not only that.
-In the underwater world of the Maldives there are dolphins, killer whales and even big manta rays.
-If you are very interested in whale watching you should take a cruise of 8 days, focused especially in spotting whales.
+In the underwater world of the Maldives, there are dolphins, killer whales and even big manta rays.
+If you are very interested in whale watching you should take a cruise of 8 days, focused especially on spotting whales.
 The best season for whale’s sightings is from February to May.

 Swim with dolphins and Whale watching in Africa